Julien Baker: 2015–2017: Sprained Ankle and Turn Out the Lights

-2018–present: Boygenius and Little Oblivions
+2018–2023: Boygenius and Little Oblivions

 In 2018, Baker formed the rock supergroup Boygenius with fellow indie singer-songwriters Phoebe Bridgers and Lucy Dacus, both of whom she had toured with previously.
-The group released three songs in August of that year and subsequently announced an eponymous EP, Boygenius, which was released on October 26, 2018 to widespread critical acclaim.
+The group released three songs in August of that year and subsequently announced an eponymous EP, Boygenius, which was released on October 26, 2018, to widespread critical acclaim.
 The band spent that November touring the U.S., and performed "Me & My Dog" on Late Night with Seth Meyers.
-The trio has continued to collaborate on each other’s solo work since the release of their EP, lending backing vocals to two songs from Bridgers’ Grammy-nominated Punisher and “Favor” from Baker’s Little Oblivions, as well as Hayley Williams' Petals for Armor single "Roses/Lotus/Violet/Iris."
+The trio has continued to collaborate on each other's solo work since the release of their EP, lending backing vocals to two songs from Bridgers' Grammy-nominated Punisher (2020), "Please Stay" from Dacus' Home Video (2021), and "Favor" from Baker's Little Oblivions (2021), as well as Hayley Williams' Petals for Armor (2020) single "Roses/Lotus/Violet/Iris."

 In 2019, Baker put out two 7-inch singles.
 The first, released in June, featured songs "Red Door" and "Conversation Piece," and the second in October featured "Tokyo" and "Sucker Punch" as part of the Sub Pop singles series.
 All four songs had a slightly more produced sound than her previous work and were received very positively.
+She also contributed to Tiny Changes: A Celebration of Frightened Rabbit's 'The Midnight Organ Fight', covering "The Modern Leper".

 On October 21, 2020, Baker announced her third studio album, Little Oblivions, accompanied by the lead single "Faith Healer" and an essay by poet Hanif Abdurraqib.
 Little Oblivions was released February 26, 2021, and was preceded by additional singles "Hardline" and "Favor."
 It was written mostly over the course of 2019, a difficult and formative year for Baker as she had to cancel various tour dates, struggled with her sobriety and mental health, and eventually returned to school to finish her degree at MTSU.
 In January, she appeared on The Late Show with Stephen Colbert, performing "Faith Healer."

-In 2022, Baker released a B-Side EP to "Little Oblivions" and shared the single "Guthrie".
+In 2022, Baker released a B-Side EP to Little Oblivions and shared the single "Guthrie".